 Remember that Cocker Spaniels are prone to weight gain.
 We suggest carefully monitoring your pet’s diet and body condition, given its fat content and calories.
 You should also discuss changing your pup’s food with your veterinarian if you have concerns about your pet’s DCM risk.

-2. Taste of The Wild Dry Dog Food – Best Value
+2. Taste of The Wild Dry Dog Food – Budget Buy

-We selected Taste of The Wild grain-free dry dog food as the best dog food for Cocker Spaniels for the money.
+Taste of The Wild grain-free dry dog food is a good budget option for your Cocker Spaniel.
 At an affordable price, this dog food provides balanced nutrition best suited for small breeds such as Cocker Spaniels and high-quality ingredients from trusted, sustainable sources.

 3. ORIJEN Dry Dog Food